-- - the person signing the licence should be nominated, (1) - (2) the person signing the licence should hold or have held an instructor certificate, - (3) the approved procedure for delegation of signature should include procedures to prevent the person who received the delegation from signing the licence when the EBT programme applicable to the validity period has not been completed. - (d) (Reserved).
+- (c) In order for the EBT manager to delegate their signature in accordance with point 4(c)(2) of Appendix 10 to another person to endorse the licence of the applicant, the following should apply: - (1) the person signing the licence should be nominated, - (2) the person signing the licence should hold or have held an instructor certificate, - (3) the approved procedure for delegation of signature should include procedures to prevent the person who received the delegation from signing the licence when the EBT programme applicable to the validity period has not been completed. - (d) (Reserved).